skrodahl/NewTon/Docs/NETWORK-LAYER.md

 - Running statistics as legs are played
 - Real-time leaderboard updates
 - Spectator / operator view without manual entry
+- **Celebration broadcast** — when the tournament completes and the Celebration Podium appears in TM, the podium is pushed to all connected Chalker tablets simultaneously.
+Every screen in the venue shows the champion at the same moment

 ### Live Feed: MQTT Pub/Sub